 nslookup examplebucket-1250000000.cos.ap-guangzhou.myqcloud.com Server: 10.138.224.65 Address: 10.138.224.65 #53 Name: examplebucket-1250000000.cos.ap-guangzhou.myqcloud.com Address: 10.148.214.13 Name: examplebucket-1250000000.cos.ap-guangzhou.myqcloud.com Address: 10.148.214.14

-For more information on private and public network access and connectivity testing, see COS Access via Private Network and Public Network.
+For more information about private and public network access and connectivity testing, see COS Access via Private Network and Public Network.

 For the private DNS server addresses of CVM, see Private Network DNS.

-You can log in to the COSBrowser, select the folder to be downloaded, and click Download to download the folder or files in batches.
-You can also download the folder using the COSCMD tool.
+You can log in to COSBrowser, select the folder to be downloaded, and click Download to download the folder or files in batches.
+You can also download a folder using the COSCMD tool.
 For more information, see COSCMD.

 The versioning feature is now available in COS.
-If versioning is not enabled for the bucket, when you upload a new file to the bucket where another file with the same name already exists, the latter will be directly overwritten; if versioning is enabled, multiple versions of the object will co-exist.
+If versioning is not enabled for the bucket, when you upload a new file to a bucket in which another file of the same name already exists, the older one will be directly overwritten; if versioning is enabled, multiple versions of the object will co-exist.

 1 MB.
 For more information, see Specifications and Limits.

-This error may occur due to your unstable local network environment.
-You are recommended to upload again in a different network environment.
+This error may occur due to an unstable local network environment.
+You can try the upload again in a different network environment.

-To do so, you can set your bucket permission to private read/write.
-For more information, see [Setting Access Permission] (https://intl.cloud.tencent.com/document/product/436/13315).
-You can also configure a hotlink protection whitelist on your bucket to block any access from domain names not in the list.
+You can set your bucket permission to private read/write.
+For more information, see Setting Access Permission.
+You can also configure a hotlink protection allowlist on your bucket to block any access from endpoints that are not in the list.
 For more information, see Setting Hotlink Protection.

-COS allows each root account to have up to 1,000 bucket ACL rules, beyond which an error will be reported.
-Therefore, we recommend that you delete those you find useless.
+COS allows each root account to have up to 1,000 bucket ACLs.
+If more bucket ACLs have been configured, this error will occur.
+Therefore, you can delete unnecessary bucket ACLs.